ctnava/rxtechnotes/3_healthcare_coverage.md

 ### 💊 Formularies

-A **formulary** is a list of medications approved and covered by an insurer or institution.
-Formularies guide what medications can be **dispensed, substituted, or reimbursed**.
+A **formulary** is a list of prescription drugs that are approved for use and **covered by an insurer, pharmacy benefit manager (PBM), or healthcare institution**.
+Formularies determine which medications are preferred, **substitutable**, or **reimbursable**, helping control costs and ensure safe, effective therapy.

+- **Open Formulary**
+  - Offers **broad coverage** with few restrictions
+  - **Most medications are covered**, including non-preferred drugs
+  - Allows greater flexibility but can result in higher overall costs

+- **Closed Formulary**
+  - **Strictly limits** coverage to a specific list of medications
+  - **Non-formulary drugs are not reimbursed** without prior authorization
+  - Helps control spending and standardize treatment

 🏥 **Institutional Settings**: